dan-fritchman/Thesis/content.md

 What Gordon Moore made in truth was a prediction, and one about people.
 Particularly the intellectual progress of a group of people driving semiconductor fabrication.
 He predicted an exponential rate of progress in this field, extending indefinitely into the future.
 Most incredibly, he proved right, for decades on end.
 Countless inventions and person-years were required; the "law" became a sort of self-sulfilling prophecy as the north-star goal for the field.
 Later, predicting the _end_ of Moore's Law became a popular prognostication game.
 (Strangely for most, the notion of it having an end failed to dispel the idea of its inevitability.
 No one expects gravity or entropy to end, much less any time soon.
 But many accept chip-progress as a fact of nature, somehow limited to the late 20th century.)

 Herbert Stein made a more ironclad epinomymous "law" a few decades later: _if something cannot go on forever, it will stop_.
 So it is with Moore's great prediction.
-There is no definitive accounting for when it ended, but aways before as the time of this manuscript, the "Moore Era" is over.
-Countless accounts of its wind-down have been offered, including Figure~\ref{fig:patterson_moore} from Patterson \& Hennessy's seminal computer architecture text.
+There is no definitive accounting for when it ended, but at the time of this writing, the "Moore Era" is over.
+Countless accounts of its wind-down have been offered, including figure~\ref{fig:patterson_moore}, excerpted from Patterson \& Hennessy's seminal computer architecture text.

+\setkeys{Gin}{width=\linewidth}
 ![patterson_moore](./fig/patterson_moore.png "Patterson and Hennessy's Depiction of the End of Moore's Law")

 The end of the Moore Era coincided with large swaths of human activity just catching on to just how useful all this computation could be.
 And perhaps more impactfully, other swathes realized that incredibly computation-intensive methods (i.e. those of machine learning) proved aways more suitable to a variety of tasks than prior, "expert" programmed methods.

 The combination means one thing: there will be much more need for much more specialized, task-centric hardware.
-Where software "ate" the prior era, hardware will eat the next one.
+Where software "ate" the last era, hardware will eat the next one.
 And there is no more free lunch to be dined-out on from a rapidly ever-improving set of process technologies.

+While not especially popular, this outlook is also not novel.
+The same Patterson \& Hennessy responsible for cataloging the wind-down shown in figure~\ref{fig:patterson_moore} went so far as to deem the combination of developments the dawn of a "new golden age"  [@hennessy2019new].
+Whether we view this as a challenge or opportunity, the world of the coming decades will need far more customized electronic hardware than that of decades-past.
+Integrated circuits will continue to be at their core.
+ICs are also among the most laborious, most capital intensive, most challenging parts to design - and especially to get right.
+We will need a lot - perhaps 10x or 100x - more of them.

 ## The IC Design Process